The Impact of Fluid Flow on Crustal Radioactivity: Pushing heat around during tectonic reworking

 Head into the field to analyse natural radioactivity of fluid-altered crust.

-In this project, you will study the magnitude of the redistribution on a couple of major crustal shear zones in Australia by collecting in-situ radioactivity and major element chemistry profiles across these shear zones.
-Your models will improve regional and global modelling of heat production distribution and temperature models of the crust and lithosphere.
+In this project, you will study the magnitude of the redistribution on several crustal-scale shear zones in Australia by collecting in-situ radioactivity and major element chemistry profiles across these shear zones.

 How do we feed the world’s growing population?
 How do we save our wildlife from extinction?
 Got an idea that will build a brighter, greener world?